 Orthodox, that is to say seeds with the capability to withstand desiccation and freezing temperatures (-20°C) and may therefore be conserved for years, if not decades.

-Scarification : Soak the winged nutlet in water at room temperature for 24 hours.
+Scarification : Soak the winged nutlets in water at room temperature for 24 hours.

-Seedlings : Remove the content from the bag and sow winged nutlet by broadcasting them on the growth medium.
-Bury the seeds very lightly, less than one millimeter from the soil surface.
+Seedlings : Remove the content from the bag and sow the winged nutlets by broadcasting the mix on the growth medium.
+Bury very lightly, less than one millimeter from the soil surface.

-Comments : As for seeds of many other birches, it is likely that River Birch seeds would require light to germinate.
+Comments : As for seeds of many other birches, it is likely that White Birch seeds would require light to germinate.
 However, informations that are available in the scientific literature are conflicting.
-As a preventive measure, it is suggested to sow the seeds at the surface of growth medium or at a very shallow depth (about 1 mm under the surface).
+As a preventive measure, it is suggested to sow the seeds at the surface of the growth medium or very shallowly (about 1 mm under the surface).